nih-cfde/2022-feb-hackathon/docs/about.md

 search functionality across
 [NIH Common Fund data](https://commonfund.nih.gov/) for many programs.
-Guided hackathon activities for this round will focus on accessing, exporting, and working with Human Microbiome Project data sets, but we encourage participants to explore all of the data available through the portal!
+Guided hackathon activities for this round will focus on accessing, exporting, and working a variety of data sets, but we encourage participants to explore all of the data available through the portal!